FascodeNet/alterlinux/channels/i3/README.md

 	1. [Softwares](#softwares)
 1. [How to change the settings](#how-to-change-the-settings)
 1. [Q&A](#qa)

+## About installed i3wm
+Alter Linux installed i3-gaps forked from i3wm as a window manager.
+i3-gaps added gaps between window to original i3wm.
+This document will explain i3-gaps as i3wm.

 ## Basic Usage
 i3wm is a tiling window manager.
 Each time you add more windows, i3wm will automatically resize and align them.